 Overview

 Farnham has a strong historical identity, dating back to the Saxon period.
 It grew in importance during the Victorian era due to the development of the railway, and today, it’s a thriving commuter town with excellent transport links to London.
-The town is surrounded by beautiful countryside, including Waverley Abbey, Frensham Ponds, and the Surrey Hills.
+The town is surrounded by beautiful countryside, including Waverley Abbey, Frensham Ponds, and Farnham Park.

 Key Areas in Farnham

-- Farnham Town Centre The heart of Farnham is its charming town centre, which is home to a mix of historic buildings, boutique shops, and popular cafes and restaurants.
-Key highlights include the Farnham Maltings – a hub for arts and culture, Castle Street with its beautiful Georgian architecture, and The Borough with its independent stores.
-The Farnham Park, a large green space, is a short walk from the centre and is perfect for picnics, walking, or jogging.
+1. Farnham Town Centre The heart of Farnham is its charming town centre, which is home to a mix of historic buildings, boutique shops, and popular cafes and restaurants.
+Key highlights include the Farnham Maltings – a hub for arts and culture and Castle Street with its beautiful Georgian architecture.

-- The Bourne Located to the south of the town centre, The Bourne is a leafy residential area, ideal for families.
-It’s named after the Bourne River and is home to Bourne Woods, which offers walking, cycling, and dog-walking opportunities.
+2. The Bourne Located to the south of the town centre, The Bourne is a leafy residential area, ideal for families.
+It is home to Bourne Woods, which offers excellent cycling and dog-walking opportunities.
 The Bourne has excellent primary schools, and the area is generally quieter compared to the town centre, making it a popular choice for those looking for more space while still being close to amenities.

-- Wrecclesham A little further out from the town centre, Wrecclesham is a small, picturesque village located just to the north of Farnham.
+3. Wrecclesham is a small village on the southern outskirts of Farnham.
 It offers more affordable housing options compared to central Farnham and is popular with families looking for a quieter, more suburban lifestyle.
-The area offers great access to the countryside, with easy access to Frensham Great Pond and Wrecclesham Common.
+The area offers great access to sought after schools including Weydon Secondary School, St. Peters Primary School and Highfield South Farnham Primary School.

 Transport & Connectivity